Day 1: The National WWII Museum in New Orleans

 Behind the Lines Tour

-A trip to the Museum's Collections Warehouse in New Orleans containing artifacts, vehicles and equipment not currently on display to the public.
+A trip to the Museum's collections vault containing artifacts, vehicles, and equipment not currently on display to the public.
+Climb inside the Museum’s Sherman Tank!

 Road to Berlin